IBM/ibm-licensing-operator/README.md

 kubectl delete OperatorGroup ${operatorGroupName} -n ${licensingNamespace}
 ```

-<b>6.
-Delete OperatorSource</b>
+6. **Delete OperatorSource**

-If you have other services using opencloudio catalog source do not delete the OperatorSource.
+**Note:** If you have other services that use the opencloudio catalog source do not delete the OperatorSource.
-Otherwise if you want to delete it use:
+Otherwise, you can delete the OperatorSource with the following command:

 ```bash
 export GLOBAL_CATALOG_NAMESPACE=olm